notverymoe/ttrpg-oasis/CORE-2.md

 Need to know what chrome some punk is sporting?
 Smarts is already fangirling over the specifications.
 Need to figure out the fastest driving route?
 Smarts knows a shortcut through a pedestrian space.
 Want to understand the power structures keeping you down?
 Smarts doesn't think you'll get it, but'll tell you anyway.

 Smarts isn't limited to just brainiac stuff either.
-Any con-artist who knows their work is going to need to know plenty about the subject they're trying to sell.
+Any con-artist who wants to get away with it is going to need to know plenty about the subject they're trying to sell.

 ### 1.1.3 Poise